Aragon Ballroom (Ocean Park, Santa Monica, California): History

-The Aragon was later known as the hall where Lawrence Welk and his big band, the "Champagne Music Makers," parlayed a scheduled four-week engagement in spring 1951 into a ten-year stint and a noted television show.
-Welk's orchestra played to crowds numbering as high as 7,000.
+The Aragon was later known as the hall where Lawrence Welk and his big band, the "Champagne Music Makers," parlayed a scheduled four-week engagement in spring 1951 into a ten-year stint and a noted television show, though he had been a regular there for some years prior.
+Welk's orchestra played to crowds numbering as high as over 13,000 people.
 Klaus Landsberg, the manager of Los Angeles television station KTLA, offered Welk the opportunity to appear on television, and on May 11, 1951, the station began broadcasting a weekly show live from the Aragon featuring Welk's band.
 The show evolved into The Lawrence Welk Show, broadcast each Saturday night on ABC.